Date: February 9, 2007

 (2) The PRU does not notify employees when a Deciding Official sustains allegations of misconduct.
 The PRU sends its Report of Investigation to the appropriate Service manager for corrective action under 227 FW 2, Disciplinary and Adverse Actions.
 The PRU also sends a copy to the servicing Human Resources office and the personnel security officer.

 For information on the specific content of this chapter, contact the Office of Law Enforcement.
-For additional information regarding this Website, contact Krista Holloway, in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For additional information regarding this Website, contact Krista Bibb, in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.